SkillsUnion/tamkeen-software/docs/1-frontend/html-css/html.md

 ### Image Tags (`img`)

 Image tags are self-closing and do not have separate opening and closing tags.
-They require `src` and `alt` parameters representing the source of the image and alternate text describing the image for accessibility, SEO and to display if the image is not available. `src` can be either a file path or a URL.
+They require `src` and `alt` attributes representing the source of the image and alternate text describing the image for accessibility, SEO and to display if the image is not available. `src` can be either a file path or a URL.

 ```html
 <img src="images/googlelogo.png" alt="Google logo!" />